tatsuyai713/devcontainer-egl-desktop/README.md

 USER_PASSWORD=user2pass ./build-user-image.sh
 ```

-Each will get their own tagged image matching their username and UID/GID.
+Each will get their own tagged image matching their username and UID/GID:

-Container names automatically include username: `devcontainer-egl-desktop-{username}`
+- Image: `devcontainer-ubuntu-egl-desktop-{username}:24.04`
+- Container: `devcontainer-egl-desktop-{username}`

 ---